bloominstituteoftechnology/lambda-calculator/README.md

 **STEP 1**

-- You have been given a Data.js file that contains some arrays
+- You have been given a Data.js file that contains some arrays.
 - Find a way to bring (import) the data into the necessary files, but do not change the data.
 - Data should be imported into the wrapper components (`Numbers`, `Operators`, and `Specials`)